-Figure 3: Pair of images used for reconstruction experiments, showing matching epipolar lines.
+FIG. 4.
+Pair of images used for reconstruction experiments, showing matching epipolar lines.

-The goal of these experiments was to determine how the triangulation method affects the accuracy of reconstruction.
-Since it makes sense to measure the accuracy of reconstruction in a Euclidean frame where distance has a meaning, a close approximation to a correct Euclidean model for the object was estimated by eye and refined using the measured image locations of the corners of the dark squares.
-The Euclidean model so obtained was used as ground truth.

-We desired to measure how the accuracy of the reconstruction varies with noise.
-For this reason, the measured pixel locations were corrected to correspond exactly to the Euclidean model.
-This involved correcting each point coordinate by an average of 0.02 pixels.
-The correction was so small, because of the very great accuracy of the provided matched points.
-At this stage we had a model and a set of matched points corresponding exactly to the model.
-Next, a projective reconstruction of the points was computed by the method of [8, 5], and a projective transform H was computed that brought the projective reconstruction into agreement with the Euclidean model.
-Next, controlled zero-mean Gaussian noise was introduced into the point coordinates, triangulation was carried out in the projective frame, the transformation H was applied, and the error was measured in the Euclidean frame.
-Graph 9 shows the results of this experiment for two triangulation methods.
-It clearly shows that the optimal method gives superior reconstruction results.
-Note that for these experiments, the projective frame was computed only once, with noiseless data, but triangulation was carried out for data with added noise.
-This was done to separate the effect of noise on the computation of the projective frame from the effect of noise in the triangulation process.
-The graph shows the average reconstruction error over all points in 10 separate runs at each chosen noise level.

-Graph 9 : Reconstruction Error.
-This graph shows the reconstruction error for the Mid-point (above) and Polynomial methods.
-On the horizontal axis is the noise, on the vertical axis the reconstruction error.
+GRAPH9.
+Reconstruction error.
+This graph shows the reconstruction error for the Midpoint (above) and Polynomial methods.
+On the horizontal axis is the noise; on the vertical axis the reconstruction error.
 The units for reconstruction error are relative to a unit distance equal to the side of one of the dark squares in the image.
-The methods Linear-LS, Linear-Eigen, Iterative-LS and Iterative-Eigen gave results close to the Polynomial method.
+The methods Linear-LS, Linear-Eigen, Iterative-LS, and Iterative-Eigen gave results close to the Polynomial method.
 Even for the best method the error is large for higher noise levels, because there is little movement between the images.
 However, for the actual coordinate error in the original matched points (about 0.02 pixels), the error is small.

-In this pair of images, the two epipoles are distant from the image.
-For cases where the epipoles are close to the images, the results on synthetic images show that the advantage of the Polynomial methods will be more pronounced.

-8 Timing

-The following table shows approximate relative speeds for the different algorithms.

 Poly 14

 Linear-Eigen 3

 Iterative-Eigen 5

-Mid-point 2
+Midpoint 2

 Poly-Abs 30

 Linear-LS 2

 Iterative-LS 3

 Since these are relative measurements only no units appear, but all these algorithms will process several thousands of points per second.
-In most applications, speed of computation will not be an issue, since it will be small compared with other parts of the computation, such as point matching, or camera model computation.
+In most applications, speed of computation will not be an issue, since it will be small compared with other parts of the computation, such as point matching or camera model computation.

-9 Discussion of Results
+9. DISCUSSION OF RESULTS

 All the methods performed relatively for Euclidean reconstruction, as measured in terms of 3D error.
-In the case of 2D error, only the methods Polynomial, Poly-Abs, Iterative-LS and Iterative-Eigen perform acceptably, and the last two have the disadvantage of occasional non-convergence.
-The Poly-Abs method seems to give slightly better 3D error performance than Polynomial but both of these seem to be excellent methods, not susceptible to serious failure and giving the best overall 3D and 2D error performance.
+In the case of 2D error, only the methods Polynomial, Poly-Abs, iterative-LS, and Iterative-Eigen perform acceptably, and the last two have the disadvantage of occasional nonconvergence.
+The Poly-Abs method seems to give slightly better 3D error performance than the Polynomial method but both of these seem to be excellent methods, not susceptible to serious failure and giving the best overall 3D and 2D error performance.
 The only distinct disadvantage is that they are not especially easily generalizable to more than two images, in contrast to the other proposed methods.
 They are a bit slower than the other methods, but by a factor of 2 or 3 only, which is probably not significant.

-The Iterative-LS method is a good method, apart from the problem of occasional non-convergence.
-Its advantage is that it is about 3 times as fast as the polynomial method and is nearly projective-invariant.
+The Iterative-LS method is a good method, apart from the problem of occasional nonconvergence.
+Its advantage is that it is about three times as fast as the Polynomial method and is nearly projective invariant.
 In general Iterative-LS seems to perform better than Iterative-Eigen, but not very significantly.
-The big problem, however, is non-convergence.
+The big problem, however, is nonconvergence.
 This occurs frequently enough in unstable situations to be a definite problem.
-If this method is used, there must be a back-up method, such as the polynomial method to use in case of non-convergence.
+If this method is used, there must be a backup method, such as the Polynomial method to use in case of nonconvergence.

 We summarize the conclusions for the various methods.